Looking for a unique way to cover your windows? These DIY drop cloth roman shades are easy and a great way to change up the look of your rooms.

 When I got older?
 Things were awesome.
 And tubular.
 And fetch.
 And on fleek.

 Throw all that out the window.

 If you love something.
 If you are all about it.
-If it’s amazing and out of this world and off the charts like these drop cloth roman shades?
+If it’s amazing and out of this world and off the charts like how to make a drop cloth roman shade?

 It’s now called savage.